guidok91/spark-movies-etl/README.md

 The datasets are partitioned by execution date.

-Base location of the catalog tables is not specified since it should be defined when creating the database(s) in the catalog.
+Base location of the catalog tables is not specified since it should be defined when creating the database(s) in the catalog (location defaults to `$PWD/spark-warehouse` locally).

 ## Execution instructions
 The repo includes a `Makefile`.
 Please run `make help` to see usage.